nandandkl/weather-app/README.md

 ## 🌐 Demo

-🔗 Explore the ask-clouds web app by visiting [Weather App](https://nandandklweatherapp.netlify.app/) in your browser.
+Explore the web app by visiting [Weather App](https://nandandklweatherapp.netlify.app/) in your browser.

 ## 🛠️ Technologies Used